 - The seller could suffer a loss if a contract were not enforceable in a declining market.
-By the time the seller had to put the house on the market again, the sale price could be lower. - The buyer could suffer a loss in a rising market, if the contract were not enforceable.
-If the transaction did not complete and the buyer had to look for another property, it would now cost more for a comparable property. - You may also be found to have committed professional misconduct and to have acted contrary to the Real Estate Services Rules, if you fail to draft a legally enforceable contract contrary to the best interest of your client.
+By the time the seller had to put the property on the market again, the sale price could be lower. - The landlord could suffer a loss if a lease was not enforceable in a declining market.
+By the time the landlord offers the property for rent, the rent could be reduced. - The buyer could suffer a loss in a rising market, if the contract were not enforceable.
+If the transaction did not complete and the buyer had to look for another property, it would now cost more for a comparable property. - The tenant could suffer a loss in a rising market if the lease was not enforceable.
+If the agreement did not complete and the tenant had to look for another property, it may cost more for a comparable property. - You may also be found to have committed professional misconduct and to have acted contrary to the Real Estate Services Rules, if you fail to draft a legally enforceable contract contrary to the best interest of your client.

-There are a number of steps you will need to consider and/or complete prior to drafting the CPS:
+There are a number of steps you will need to consider and/or complete prior to drafting the CCPS:

-- You must verify that your clients (buyers/sellers) are who they say they are. - Prior to drafting the CPS, discuss with the parties the requirements of the Financial Transactions and Reports Analysis Centre of Canada ("FINTRAC").
-Explain that as a real estate licensee you are required by law to ask for, and verify, their personal information. - You are required to obtain, record and retain on file the information given which must include proof of identity, birth date and occupation.
-The information will be recorded on the Individual Identity Information Record and kept on file. - The Proceeds of Crime (Money Laundering) and Terrorist Financing Act ("PCMLTFA") also requires the buyer's licensee to complete a report for all funds they receive during the real estate transaction.
+- You must verify that your clients (buyers/sellers) are who they say they are. - Prior to drafting the CCPS, discuss with the parties the requirements of the Financial Transactions and Reports Analysis Centre of Canada ("FINTRAC").
+Explain that as a real estate licensee you are required by law to ask for, and verify, their personal information. - If the property is owned by a corporation, additional information will be required to verify who the owners of the corporation are. - You are required to obtain, record and retain on file the information given which must include proof of identity, birth date and occupation.
+The information will be recorded on the Individual Identity Information Record and kept on file. - The Proceeds of Crime (Money Laundering) and Terrorist Financing Act also requires the buyer's licensee to complete a report for all funds they receive during the real estate transaction.
 Therefore, if the buyers provide for a deposit on the CPS, a Receipt of Funds Record should be completed at the time the funds are received.
-The information collected will be retained on file by the brokerage for five years. - Ensure the client determines their residency status, referring them to legal advice where applicable and record this accurately on the CPS.
-Note: The Parliament of Canada passed legislation to prohibit non-Canadians from purchasing residential property in Canada for a period of 2 years the Prohibition on the Purchase of Residential Property by Non-Canadians Act on June 23, 2022.
-This law will came into effect on January 1, 2023.
-Some exemptions apply. - Determine whether the buyers require financing for the purchase of the property they are considering. - When representing a buyer, at the time you begin providing them trading services you will have presented to the buyer, the Disclosure of Representation in Trading Services form.
-It is a good idea, early on in the relationship, to provide them with a blank CPS to review so that they will be familiar with the forms when you begin to draft the offer with them.

-- Then, at the time of drafting the CPS: - Discuss with the buyers the purpose and content of the contract, and why it is important to conduct due diligence on the property; - Explain, in general, the process of writing and negotiating an offer, and advise the buyers that once accepted, the terms of the offer will become the terms of an enforceable contract; - Review the legal requirements and commitments the buyers will be making upon entering into a contract; - Ensure that you provide your client with the required disclosure regarding the Home Buyer Recission Period, which is contained in the standard contract of purchase and sale or you can provide the disclosure by way of a separate BCFSA disclosure form.
-This disclosure requires you to calculate the 0.25% rescission fee, and if using the standard contract of purchase and sale it also requires you to indicate the date on which the rescission period ends. - Review the FINTRAC form and the buyers' information; - Make sure that everything the buyers want is written into the CPS.
+The information collected will be retained on file by the brokerage for five years. - Determine whether the buyers require financing for the purchase of the property they are considering. - When representing a buyer, at the time you begin providing them trading services you will have presented to the buyer, the Disclosure of Representation in Trading Services form.
+It is a good idea, early on in the relationship, to provide them with a blank CPS to review so that they will be familiar with the forms when you begin to draft the offer with them. - Then, at the time of drafting the CCPS: - Discuss with the buyers the purpose and content of the contract, and why it is important to conduct due diligence on the property; - Explain, in general, the process of writing and negotiating an offer, and advise the buyers that once accepted, the terms of the offer will become the terms of an enforceable contract; - Review the legal requirements and commitments the buyers will be making upon entering into a contract; - Review the FINTRAC form and the buyers' information; and - Make sure that everything the buyers want is written into the CPS.
 Have you discussed the subjects?
-Have you discussed the total closing costs of the transaction?; - Remind the buyer if the brokerage is holding a deposit and the buyer chooses to rescind the contract, the brokerage must pay the rescission fee to the seller; and - Remind your buyer client that if they choose to rescind the contract, they must serve written notice to the seller using the methods of delivery as outlined in the CPS.
+Have you discussed the total closing costs of the transaction?